FAQs

 Is this a walk through or drive through show?
 Our show is a residential home that puts this show on every year.
 You park in the INDOT parking lot across the street, tune your car radio to 107.1FM and you can stay as long as you’d like and watch the show.
 Please stay in your vehicle and do not enter our yard.

 Who is the Narrator?
-Our middle son, Jarod does the narration with occasional support from our Granddaughter, Jaclyn and Jarod’s wife Candice.
+Our middle son, Jarod does the narration with occasional support from our Granddaughter Jaclyn and Jarod’s wife Candice.

 How long does it take to set them up?
 Planning is year round.
 Serious prototyping of the next light show starts 5 July, after the 4th of July fireworks are cleaned up.
 Christmas music is heard in our house starting in August.
-Bringing it all together is a solid one week of 10+ hour days.
+Bringing it all together is a solid week of 10+ hour days.

 How much electricity?
 The entire system, when running, is about 1,500watts on average.
 Which equates to roughly a $45 increase in my electric bill for November and December.